wcountiss/baseballpitch/Readme.txt

 comparison:stats- Elite text should be orange comparison:overview- remove the drop down filter
-Snap Shots: filter min width needs to be increased playerAnalysis:Trends - slant the dates on the charts
+Snap Shots: filter min width needs to be increased
-                      - George wanted to know from Ben, "what is the default line chart?"

 BEN - owes us 5 images for joint kinetics